Control (2007 film): Cast

+In addition: Ben Naylor appears as Factory Records co-founder Martin Hannett; performance poet John Cooper Clarke appears as himself, performing his poem "Evidently Chickentown" in a re-creation of a 1970s concert; Lotti Closs plays Gillian Gilbert, Stephen Morris' girlfriend, and future member of New Order; Richard Bremmer and Mary Jo Randle appear as Ian's father and Deborah's mother, respectively.

 Production

 Corbijn had been a devout Joy Division fan since the band's early days in the late 1970s.
 After moving to England, he befriended the band and shot several pictures for NME, which boosted his career as a photographer.
 Some of his pictures taken are featured in the film.
 He also directed the music video for the 1988 rerelease of "Atmosphere".
 He said that the film overlapped with his own life in some ways.
 "I had moved to England to be close to that music at the time, and I was very into Joy Division.
 I worked with them, took pictures of them that became synonymous with their music, and I was forever linked.
 Then eight years after [Ian Curtis'] death, I did the video for "Atmosphere."
 So in other people's eyes I was always connected with them."

 Control is Corbijn's debut as a film director, and he paid half of the €4.5 million budget out of his own pocket.
 The film was shot on colour stock and printed to black and white to "reflect the atmosphere of Joy Division and the mood of the era".
 Todd Eckert and Orian Williams are the producers.
 Deborah Curtis, Ian Curtis' widow, is a co-producer, along with music mogul Tony Wilson, who died months before the film's release.
-It had been Wilson who had given Joy Division their TV break on the local magazine programme Granada Reports, and he also founded Factory Records, which released most of Joy Division's work.
+It was Wilson who gave Joy Division their TV break on the local magazine programme Granada Reports, and he also founded Factory Records, which released most of Joy Division's work.

 After the script for the film was finished in May 2005, the film was shot at the former Carlton studios in Nottingham, and on location in Nottingham, Manchester and Macclesfield, England, as well as other European venues.
 Filming began on 3 July 2006 and lasted for seven weeks.
 Filming in and around Barton Street (where Curtis lived and died), Macclesfield took place on 11 and 12 July 2006.
 EM Media, the Regional Screen Agency for the East Midlands, invested £250,000 of European Regional Development Funds into the production of Control and supported the film throughout the shoot.

 Ian Curtis' daughter, Natalie, was in the crowd as an extra for the Derby Hall gig.

 The final scene of the film is shot in the exact position where Ian Curtis's memorial stone is located in Macclesfield with the camera panning out to reveal the crematorium which can be seen directly from his memorial.